kode-team/codemirror-colorpicker/README.md

-# Colorpicker With CodeMirror
+# Colorpicker for CodeMirror

 This project was created to implement a color picker for CodeMirror 5.
-It implemented basic functions for color and implemented image filters.
+It implements basic functions for color and for image filters.

 https://colorpicker.easylogic.studio/

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)